nLab

 References

-The term “Lie -algebroid” or ”L -algebroid” as such is not as yet established in the literature, as most authors working with these objects think of them entirely in terms of dg-algebras or NQ-supermanifolds and either ignore the relation to Lie theory or take it more or less for granted.
+The term “Lie \infty-algebroid” or “L L_\infty-algebroid” as such is not as yet established in the literature, as most authors working with these objects think of them entirely in terms of dg-algebras or NQ-supermanifolds and either ignore the relation to Lie theory or take it more or less for granted.

-Possibly the first explicit appearance of the idea of -Lie algebroids recognized in their full Lie theoretic meaning is
+Possibly the first explicit appearance of the idea of \infty-Lie algebroids recognized in their full Lie theoretic meaning is

 which uses “NQ-supermanifolds”.
 Of course, as this article also points out, in hindsight one finds that much of this is already implicit in the much older theory of Sullivan models in rational homotopy theory, which is concerned with modelling topological spaces by dg-algebras.
 That these spaces can be regarded as ∞-groupoids and as ∞-Lie groupoids in particular is clear in hindsight, but was possibly first explicitly realized in the above reference.
 See also Lie integration, rational homotopy theory in an (∞,1)-topos and function algebras on ∞-stacks.

-The explicit term -Lie algebroid / L -algebroid as such appears in
+The explicit term \infty-Lie algebroid / L L_\infty-algebroid as such is due to

 The dual monoidal Dold-Kan correspondence is discussed in